 The first part of the course will introduce and build experience in two problem structuring methods, SODA and Soft Systems Methodology.
 The second part will establish an overall understanding of how supply chains work as well as appropriate modelling approaches to address various operational challenges.
 The third part of the course will introduce basic mathematical optimisation modelling and present how it can be used to tackle problems in different business systems, including applications in supply chains.

 The fourth and final part of the course will introduce the students to the ideas of Multi-criteria Decision Analysis to make students aware of the importance of carefully defining objectives when intervening in business systems.
 Overall, the course will equip students with the qualitative and quantitative analytic skills and techniques in order to make action recommendations for performance improvements in complex business systems.

-In this class, students will develop a comprehensive picture about knowledge and innovation.
-It goes to the very basis of what constitutes knowledge and knowledge work, and, based on this, develops the notion of creativity, as creation of new knowledge, and subsequently conceptualises innovation as new value created from the new knowledge.
+In this module, you will develop a comprehensive picture about knowledge and innovation.
+It goes to the very basis of what constitutes knowledge and knowledge work, and based on this, develops the notion of creativity, as creation of new knowledge, and subsequently conceptualises innovation as new value created from the new knowledge.

 Areas covered in third year classes include:

 - advanced corporate finance and financial markets issues

 - valuation of derivatives, such as options and futures and swaps

 - treasury and international financial risk management in business

 Advanced methods of empirical analysis, such as event studies, and access to historic and live data are also included.